CryptoXploit/ethereum-brute-force/README.md

 ethereum-brute-force
 ---

-A small go program to check random privatekeys for a balance and record if a used ethereum address is found.
+A small go program to check random privatekeys for a balance against current ethereum address with balance and record if a used ethereum address is found.

 ### Setup
 Run the get addresses script to download all the ethereum addresses (this will take a while):